12.1.6 Policy for Applicants for Undergraduate Admission

 Veteran Admission

-Students who have previously served active duty, in the reserves or in the national guard should apply as transfer students and submit an official or unofficial Joint Services Transcripts (JSTs) or Community College of the Air Force transcripts (CCAF) from their respective branch of service.
-Prior to matriculation, a final official transcript is required from any college or university attended while in service, whether or not credit was earned or courses completed.
-Failure to provide information regarding each college or university attended or failure to submit transcripts may result in withdrawal of any offer of admission, restrictions on registration and/or dismissal from the College.
+Students who have previously served active duty, in the reserves or in the national guard must apply as transfer students and submit an official or unofficial Joint Services Transcripts (JST) or Community College of the Air Force transcripts (CCAF) from their respective branch of service.
+Prior to the first day of class for the admitted term, a final official transcript is required from any college or university attended while in service, whether or not credit was earned or courses completed.
+Failure to provide information regarding each college or university attended or failure to submit transcripts may result in withdrawal of any offer of admission, restrictions on registration, and/or dismissal from the College.

-International applicants, being defined as anyone who is not a citizen of the United States or a U.S. permanent resident, are required to provide additional documentation.
-United States citizens who are applying with educational credentials from outside of the U.S. may need to submit international documentation and testing, but are not required to provide the financial certification information.
-In addition to submitting freshman or transfer application materials, international students must provide proof of English proficiency, certification that they have adequate funds to meet their educational expenses and following documents:
+International applicants, being defined as anyone who is not a citizen of the United States (U.S.) or a U.S. permanent resident, are required to provide additional documentation.
+U.S. citizens who are applying with educational credentials from outside of the U.S. may need to submit international documentation and testing, but are not required to provide the financial certification information.
+In addition to submitting first year or transfer application materials, international students must provide proof of English proficiency, certification of adequate funds to meet their educational expenses, and the following documents:

 These documents include but are not limited to:

-- A color copy of their current passport ID page and U.S. VISA ID page, if applicable.
+• A copy of their current passport identification page and U.S. immigration document, if applicable.
 Additional documentation regarding citizenship and citizenship status may be required.

-- An official, copy of secondary and post-secondary transcripts, with certified word for word English translations.
+• An unofficial or official copy of secondary and post-secondary transcripts, with certified word-for-word English translations.

-- A course-by-course evaluation of post-secondary work (university-level course work or 13th year of secondary school) from any non-U.S. institution.
-For transfer credit to be evaluated an official evaluation must be submitted from a credential evaluation agency along with course descriptions/syllabi for each course.
+• A course-by-course evaluation of post-secondary work from any non-U.S. institution.
+For transfer credit to be evaluated, an official evaluation must be submitted from a NACES-approved credential evaluation agency along with English course descriptions/syllabi for each course.
 A current list of preferred evaluation services can be found on the website.

-- ACT (code: 3846) minimum suggested Reading score of 18 and English score of 20
+• ACT minimum Reading score of 18 and English score of 20

-Special circumstances are considered and each application is reviewed and evaluated individually by admissions professionals.
-Application requirements and deadlines can be found online.
-Students should allow 2-4 months for completion of these requirements.
+Special circumstances are considered, and each application is reviewed and evaluated individually by admissions professionals.

-For undergraduate students returning after an absence from the College of Charleston, a cumulative College of Charleston GPA of a 2.000 or greater is required for admission.
+For undergraduate students returning after an absence from the College, a cumulative College of Charleston GPA of a 2.000 or greater is required for admission.
 If a student has attended another college or university in the interim, official transcripts must be submitted for review.

 Transfer Credit

-Students must present official transcripts to be evaluated for transfer credit.
-Coursework successfully completed with a grade of “C” (2.000 on a 4.000 scale) or higher at a college/university accredited by a regional accrediting association can be considered for transfer credit.
+Students must submit official transcripts in order to be evaluated for transfer credit.
+Coursework successfully completed with a grade of “C” (2.000 on a 4.000 scale) or higher at a regionally accredited college or university can be considered for transfer credit.

 Students may decline transfer credit for one or more courses in order to complete a course at another institution as a transient or cross-registered student.